-If your patio is looking haggard, the solution may be a brand-new deck in brick, poured concrete, stamped concrete, concrete pavers, natural stone pavers, spray deck, or custom stone masonry.
+If so, the solution may be a brand-new hardscape in brick, poured concrete, stamped concrete, concrete pavers, natural stone pavers, spray deck, or other custom stone masonry.

 15. Enclose pool.

-Got bugs?
-If you live in Florida or a tropical-climate region of the U.S. along the Gulf Coast, flying invaders like horse flies and mosquitos can be major nuisance when you’re trying to enjoy your pool.
+If you live in Florida or other tropical-climate region of the U.S. along the Gulf Coast, flying invaders like horse flies and mosquitos can be major nuisance when you’re trying to enjoy your pool.